Philippine Endangered Species Day is celebrated today as a day to remind us about the importance of protecting endangered species.

 Countries around the world are involved in the effort to save endangered species.

-In South Africa, measures are being undertaken to highlight the importance of protecting endangered wildlife, particularly, lions, rhinos, elephants, and pangolins which are some of the victims of international wildlife trade.
+In South Africa, measures are being undertaken to highlight the importance of protecting endangered wildlife, particularly, lions, rhinos, elephants, and pangolins which are some of the victims of the international wildlife trade.

 This illegal trade threatens the survival of endangered and vulnerable species.